 Now, take a look at the image below – again, you can click on it to enlarge it.
 As a comparison, this is a screenshot from HP’s website.
 It’s how you go about configuring and purchasing an HP laptop computer from their online store.

 When looking at both images, don’t just compare the design of the respective pages.
 Consider the tone of the text.
-Again, if you cannot see the image below you can click here.

 Two totally different ways of selling a laptop computer.
 Is one way inherently ‘better’ than the other?
 Not at all.

 Sure, Apple just posted their biggest quarter ever (Apple sold more iPads alone than HP sold PCs).
 HP sells more PCs than Apple sells PCs, but Apple makes more profit on their products than HP does.
 Or indeed pretty much any other tech manufacturer.

 Can you get a higher-specified PC for the cost of a Mac?
 While the so-called “Apple tax” has reduced in recent years, the answer is still a resounding ‘yes’.